 Not to mention, loyalty members are frequently invited to private events, including captain's dinners and cocktail hours -- of course, plenty of free-flowing food and drink are on offer here, at no expense to you.

 It might seem counterintuitive to head to the store for something free, but shopping onboard a cruise ship can be a bit different.
 A cruise ship's onboard shops often host promotional events throughout each sailing, and in addition to sales, these often include coupons and freebies.

 Typically held the first day or two onboard, these giveaways entice cruisers to swing by and check out the goods.
 Jewelry stores might offer a free charm or pendant, while duty-free liquor outlets might lure you in with free alcohol tastings.

 Then there are lines who make you work for your wares.
 Cunard, Oceania and Silversea are among the cruise lines that award points or punch cards for participation in various onboard happenings.
-From bean bag toss to enrichment lectures, make sure you rack up as many activities as you can muster, and at the end of the cruise, redeem all of your efforts for prizes that typically include logowear items.
+From bean bag tosses to enrichment lectures, make sure you rack up as many activities as you can muster, and at the end of the cruise redeem them for prizes that typically include cruise line swag.

-If your cabin is designated as a spa cabin, expect free access to the thermal suite, yoga mats, exercise equipment, free laundry, bottled water, upgraded toiletries and more among possible perks.
-Family-designated cabins on select Carnival ships include an hour of free babysitting, free room service and access to a lounge.
+If your cabin is designated as a spa cabin, expect free access to the thermal suite, yoga mats, exercise equipment, free laundry, bottled water, upgraded toiletries and more possible perks.
+Family Harbor rooms on select Carnival ships include one night of free babysitting and access to a lounge.